apache/yetus/asf-site-src/source/documentation/in-progress/precommit-qbt.md

 information on failures: what voted -1, what tests failed, what subsystems are long running (configurable with the `--brief-report-long` opton), and a list of any attached log files.

+NOTE: Be aware that ASF mailing lists do not allow HTML formatted email.

+# Archiving

+It may be useful to save off certain files while qbt is running for more post-processing by another utility.
+If the `rsync` command is available, then the archiving functionality may be used.

+The `--archive-list` option takes a comma separated list of `find -name` patterns and copies them to the patch directory's archiver subdirectory.
+It will preserve the directory structure of the source tree so that multiple matching file names will be preserved.